lubuntu-team/manual/source/1/1.3/installation.rst

 To go back on all your changes to the previous state press the :guilabel:`Revert All Changes` button.
 To change what device your computer will boot off of you will need to use the :guilabel:`Install boot loader on` drop down menu to select which disc to boot off of.

 In the center of the manual partitioning window shows you what name of the partition is.
 What type of filesystem is displayed in the :guilabel:`File System` column.
+To see where your partition is mounted are shown in the :guilabel:`Mount Point` column.
+The size of the system is shown in the :guilabel:`Size` Column.